CVD coating

 Ionbond™ CVD services

-The Ionbond™ CVD process has been developed in the early 1970s.
-The deposition process uses metal halides as coating precursors, such as titanium tetrachloride (TiCl4) or aluminum trichloride (AlCl3).
-Over the years, the technology has undergone continuous improvement to meet the growing market demands for higher quality coatings, enhanced reliability, and increased productivity of both the process and equipment.
-The CVD process is used to deposit 5 to 12, in special cases up to 20, µm thick coatings.
-Materials employed are titanium carbide (TiC), titanium carbonitride (TiCN), titanium nitride (TiN) and α or κ aluminum oxide (Al203).
-They are applied as single or multi-layers on inserts for cutting applications, forming and molding tools like punches, extrusion and trimming dies and various mechanical components subject to abrasive or corrosive environments.
+The Ionbond™ CVD coating process, developed in the early 1970s, utilizes metal halides as coating precursors, including titanium tetrachloride (TiCl4) or aluminum trichloride (AlCl3).
+Over time, the technology has seen continuous improvements to meet the growing demand for high-quality, reliable coatings and enhanced productivity of both the process and equipment.
+The CVD coating process deposits coatings between 5 and 12 µm thick, and in special cases, up to 20 µm.
+Coating materials such as titanium carbide (TiC), titanium carbonitride (TiCN), titanium nitride (TiN), and aluminum oxide (Al₂O₃) are applied as single or multi-layers on inserts for cutting applications, forming and molding tools like punches, extrusion and trimming dies, and various mechanical components exposed to abrasive or corrosive environments.

 CVD Coating Technology